 Glampers booking these trailers have to expect a small doorway, low ceilings and a tiny shower-tub.
 (For more comfortable bathing, there’s a shower building at the farm’s adjacent RV campground.)
 A nice surprise: plush white robes in the bathroom closet.

 Each trailer is hemmed in by a white board fence and has a patio with a table, fire pit with firewood and gas grill.
 Striped awnings and kitschy yard ornaments (like plastic pink flamingoes) lend further retro flair.
 Another amenity: vintage bikes for exploring the grounds.

-The Cozy Peach, which overlooks a meadow in the heart of the farm, has been popular with reunion groups, wedding parties and other family get-togethers, such as 50th and 60th wedding anniversaries, with clans reserving multiple units.
+The Cozy Peach, which overlooks a meadow in the heart of the farm, has been popular with reunion groups, wedding parties and other family get-togethers.
+This includes 50th and 60th wedding anniversaries, with clans reserving multiple units.
 One of the trailers sleeps four (in two twins and a queen.)

 Arizona’s largest organic peach grower, Schnepf Farms encompasses 300 acres in Queen Creek.
 There’s development all around it—this being the fast-growing Phoenix area—but Mark wants to preserve the farm his grandfather started in 1941 and has no plans to sell.
 Peaches from the orchard’s 5,000 trees are all used at the farm or offered for U-pick (in May)—no commercial sales.